witchcraft-systems/pds-starter-pack/README.md

 2. Go to [bsky.app](https://bsky.app) and select "Create Account".
 3. Click on "You are creating an account on Bluesky Social", and set a custom provider URL to `https://pds.witchcraft.systems`.
 4. Enter your invite code and the rest of the required information.
 5. Congratulations!
 You now have a PDS account.
+You may want to subscribe to [@announcements.pds.witchcraft.systems](https://deer.social/profile/announcements.pds.witchcraft.systems) to get updates about the PDS.
 6. **Recommended!** Set up a custom did:plc key for your account.
 You can use [boat](https://boat.kelinci.net/) to both generate a key pair (store it somewhere safe!) and to add the public key to your account.
 This will allow you to point your DID to a different PDS without using our PDS's key.

 ## How to leave if we ever go down